moretrim/ccHFM/README.markdown

 Release history
 ===============

-The 0.1.x series of releases is based on [HFM 1.27F Beta].
-It comes with a few flag tweaks as well the following:
+The 0.1.x series of releases is based on [HFM 1.27F Beta] and is backward compatible with it.
+This series comes with a few flag tweaks as well the following:

 [HFM 1.27F Beta]: https://github.com/SighPie/HFM/tree/38ca75c40063e08cbf696140e0ea68d76e6ace9d